 This week in Penelope’s Garden, we’re shining the spotlight on one of nature’s most beneficial herbs: kapoor tulsi.

-Most often consumed as a tea or infusion, the plant’s somewhat spicy aroma offers hints of cloves, chocolate and cloves.
+Most often consumed as a tea or infusion, the plant’s somewhat spicy aroma offers hints of cloves, chocolate and pepper.
 Its sweet fragrance also acts as a natural incest repellent, specifically targeting mosquitoes.

 Holy basil is native to the Indian subcontinent and has been used in Ayurvedic medicine for thousand for years.
 Not surprisingly, it has been referred to as “The Incomparable One”, “Elixir of Life” or “Queen of the Herbs” throughout the centuries.